-In the last month, I’ve signed up for a variety of websites and have tested a bunch.
+In the last few months, I’ve signed up for a variety of websites and have tested a bunch.
 I realized that there’s more to online work than just surveys and found that some of it was actually decent.

 Honestly, I was expecting most of these sites to be low hourly wage work.
+It’s very prevalent out there.
 However, that’s not always the case.
 Below, you’ll find the various beer money websites I tried and my opinion of them.

 Microwork or Multi Task Oriented Sites

 These websites are all about doing small short tasks for pay.
 In essence, companies will contract out certain things to workers online.
 Often, these websites can offer a variety of tasks or be focused on one specific task.
 This is the closest thing to a “job” that I’ve found out there and many people do this as their only source of income.